Which of the following is typically the first step in hypothesis ... | Study Prep in Pearson+

 Understand that hypothesis testing is a structured process used to make decisions about population parameters based on sample data.

-Recognize that the very first step in hypothesis testing is to clearly state the null hypothesis (\(H_0\)) and the alternative hypothesis (\(H_a\)).
-These hypotheses represent the default assumption and the claim you want to test, respectively.
+The very first step is to clearly state the null hypothesis (\[H_0\]) and the alternative hypothesis (\[H_a\]).
+The null hypothesis usually represents the status quo or no effect, while the alternative represents what you want to test for.

-After stating the hypotheses, the next steps typically involve selecting a significance level (\(\alpha\)), determining the appropriate test statistic, and collecting sample data.
+After stating the hypotheses, the next step is to determine the level of significance (\[\alpha\]), which is the threshold probability for rejecting the null hypothesis.

-Then, calculate the test statistic using the sample data and find the p-value, which helps measure the strength of evidence against the null hypothesis.
+Then, collect sample data and calculate the appropriate test statistic based on the sample and the hypotheses.

-Finally, compare the p-value to the significance level to decide whether to reject or fail to reject the null hypothesis, and draw a conclusion accordingly.
+Finally, calculate the p-value associated with the test statistic and use it to decide whether to reject or fail to reject the null hypothesis, leading to a conclusion.

 Watch next